w3f/polkadot-wiki/docs/learn/learn-staking.md

 However, there is a probabilistic component to reward calculation (discussed below), so rewards may not be exactly equal for all validators in a given era.

-Distribution of the rewards are pro-rata to all stakers after the validator payment is deducted.
+Distribution of the rewards are pro-rata to all stakers after the validator's commission is deducted.
 In this way, the network creates incentives for the nomination of lower-staked validators to create an equally-staked validator set.